oloyedegbemiga/github-final-project/README.md

 # github-final-project

-A calculator that calculates simple interest given principal, annual rate of interest and time period in years. \
+_A calculator that calculates simple interest given principal_, annual rate of interest and time period in years. \

 Input:\
    &nbsp p, principal amount \